Indecent Exposure Laws California

 California Penal Code 314 PC addresses the crime of indecent exposure.
 According to this statute, it is against the law to willfully expose your genitals to another person for your own sexual gratification or to offend the other person.

 In the State of California, indecent exposure is considered a wobbler.
 This means that the prosecution can choose whether to prosecute this sex crime as a misdemeanor or a felony offense, depending on the circumstances.
-As such, it is important to have an experienced Oakland sex crime lawyer on your side from the moment you are arrested.
+As such, it is important to have an experienced Oakland indecent exposure lawyer on your side from the moment you are arrested.

 If you are convicted of indecent exposure in California, you face a wide range of penalties and consequences, including:

-It is not necessarily a crime to be naked in public and there are many parts of San Francisco that even embrace this lifestyle.
-This means that if you did not expose yourself for the intent of offending another person or arousing yourself, then you cannot be convicted of indecent exposure.
+It is not necessarily a crime to be naked in public, and there are many parts of the Bay Area that embrace this lifestyle.
+If your Oakland indecent exposure lawyer can prove you did not expose yourself for the intent of offending another person or arousing yourself, then you cannot be convicted of indecent exposure.

 John had a few too many drinks one Saturday night and stumbled into an alley to urinate.
 A young girl was walking nearby, although John's back was turned to her.
 A police officer arrested him and John soon found himself facing multiple charges, including indecent exposure.
 John's attorney argued that John did not knowingly expose his genitals to another person and did not do so to arouse or offend.
 Subsequently the indecent exposure charges were dropped.

-Sex crime offenses like indecent exposure are very serious crimes and require the skills and experience of a veteran Oakland sex crimes defense lawyer.
-Call the Oakland Law Office of Nabiel C. Ahmed today to set up a free review of your case.
+Sex crime offenses like indecent exposure are serious crimes and require the skills and experience of a seasoned Oakland indecent exposure lawyer.
+Call the Oakland Law Office of Nabiel C. Ahmed today at (510) 907-6600 to set up a review of your case.
+We proudly help clients in Oakland, Berkeley, Richmond, Concord, and the surrounding areas!